1jour1vin

 Terroirs

-Clay-limestone soils, 900 meters above sea level, Castilla y León region, plot of old vines planted in 1929 in La Horra, exclusive to this cuvée, very low yields.
+Clay-limestone soils, 900 meters above sea level, the Castilla y León region, a plot of old vines planted in 1929 in La Horra, reserved exclusively for this cuvée, very low yields

 Viticulture